The original do-it-yourself travel guide to Europe SM

 Northern Ireland, politically part of Britain, has had decades of medieval style butchery between Catholics and Protestants.
 The struggle by the Irish Republican Army to unite all of Ireland again goes on, but in a more peaceful mode.
 The sides have smoked the peace pipe but there is a public murder now and then by a radical on one side or the other.

 Some of my more personal experiences in the vicinity of bombs are briefly described in chapter 1, What's It All About?
-In Europe, Travel Like a Native .
+Travel Like a Native in Europe.

 Middle East